Skip to Main Content

 Referencing (TAFE)

-The list of references comes at the end of your assignment on a new page and provides the full details of the works you have cited in your assignment.
+The reference list comes at the end of your assignment on a new page and provides the full details of the different sources you have cited in your assignment.
 This includes the WHO, WHEN, WHAT and WHERE of your sources.

 Generally, this means:

-• What = title of work (this may include additional details like volume or issue number, depending on resource type)
+• WHAT = title of work, including subtitle where listed (this may also include details like volume and issue number for journal articles)

-It is important that you use the same format consistently in all your references, for example: use of capitals, punctuation and italics as outlined in this guide.
-This is the same formatting your teacher will be marking against.
+It is important that you use the same format consistently in all of your references.
+For example, use of capitals, punctuation and italics as outlined in this guide.
+This is the same formatting that your teacher will be checking and marking against.

 • starts on a new page at the end of your assignment

-• uses the heading References (in the centre)
+• uses the heading References (centred on the page)

-• is arranged alphabetically by author's surname, the organisation's name or title of the source where author is unknown.
+• is arranged alphabetically by author’s surname, the organisation’s name or title of the source where there is no listed author

-• if you have more than one work by the same author, list them chronologically
+• if you have more than one work by the same author, list them in date order

 • each reference begins on a new line

-• is flushed to the left margin of the page
+• is aligned to the left margin of the page

 • follows the correct punctuation and italicisation outlined in this guide

-• use parentheses around the year of publication
+• uses brackets/parentheses around the year of publication

-• uses the abbreviation 'n.d.' (meaning no date) if date of publication is not known
+• uses the abbreviation ‘n.d.’ (meaning no date) if the date of publication is unknown

-• use initials of all given names without spaces or punctuation in between e.g. - John Harold Smith will be listed Smith JH
+• uses the initials of all given names without spaces or punctuation in between e.g. Mohammed Abdullah Al Shamsi will be listed Al Shamsi MA

-• Every entry in your reference list should have a corresponding in-text citation in the body of your assessment.
+Every entry in your reference list should have a corresponding in-text citation in the body of your assignment.

 Notes:

-2. While there are no explicit guidelines for Harvard reference lists and line spacing, we recommend that you follow the information that is specified in your assessment task.
+2. While there are no specified guidelines for line spacing with Harvard reference lists, we recommend that you follow the information that is specified in your assessment task.

 References